Technology

 Step 7: Tools & MLOps Basics

 Beyond modeling, learn the tooling that makes AI practical in production: version control, experiment tracking, and deployment.
+These skills help you move from notebooks to real applications that users can access.

 • Notebooks & GPUs: Google Colab, Kaggle Notebooks.